Allan Macy Butler: Advocacy

 and letters for colleagues who were being tried under the Subversive Activities Control Act of 1950.

 He was a dedicated opponent of the Vietnam War and a supporter of abortion rights, nuclear disarmament, and nonviolent resistance.

+Legacy

-In 1969 Butler received the American Pediatric Society's highest award, the John Howland Award.
+In 1969, Butler received the American Pediatric Society's highest award, the John Howland Award.

+He died at his home in Tisbury, Massachusetts on October 7, 1986.